Purple Roses: History, Meaning, and Symbolism

 What is The Symbolism of Purple Flowers in Eastern Cultures?

 In Eastern cultures, particularly those associated with Buddhism, purple flowers and their meanings change somewhat.
 For many, purple flowers are associated with mystic discovery and inner journeys.
 The purple chakra - or crown chakra - is linked to wisdom and becoming one with the world.
 The color purple and purple flowers, by extension, are considered to communicate transformation and creativity.

 Purple flowers have long been the favorite subjects of Monet, Van Gogh, and Georgia O’Keeffe.
 If there’s an artist in your life or someone who is inspired by artistic pursuits, then you might consider a purple rose arrangement as a way to encourage their dreams.
 Or, for someone who’s been making a difficult transition to a new job or moving to a new city, purple rose flower arrangements might be the right way to say, “congratulations on a new beginning.”

-What is important to remember with purple flowers and their meaning is that even though each person identifies with a different side of the color, almost all people feel this connection very deeply.
-It is this allure and magnetism of purple flowers that draw people in and make all kinds of purple flowers a welcome addition to any home, decor, and for almost any and every occasion.
+What is important to remember with purple roses and their meaning is that even though each person identifies with a different side of the color, almost all people feel this connection very deeply.
+This allure and magnetism of purple flowers draw people in and make all kinds of purple flowers a welcome addition to any home and for almost any and every occasion.